alexeygrigorev/workshops/temporal.io/README.md

 ):
 ```

-We need to do it, because we create a worker for specific activities.
-If
-we don't pass the activities, our workflow will get stuck waiting for execution.
-That's also the reason why we want to make `temporal_agent` global.
+We need to do this because we create a worker for specific activities.
+If we don't pass the activities, the workflow will get stuck waiting for execution.
+This is why we make `temporal_agent` global.

-However, it's still failing: one of our tools rely on `RunContext`, and it's
-not fully serializable.
-So we need an adaptor:
+However, it's still failing.
+One of our tools relies on `RunContext`, which is not fully serializable.
+We need an adapter:

 ```python
 class AppRunContext(TemporalRunContext):